Linux history Command with Examples

 Use Date and Timestamps

-Open the .bashrc file using a text editor such as Nano:
+To change these settings, open the .bashrc file using a text editor such as Nano:

 sudo nano .bashrc